Mosul: US Led Air Strike Blamed For 200 Civilian Casualties In Iraqi City

 The investigation continues.

-[Featured image by Martin Aym/ Getty Images]
+[Featured Image by Martin Aym/Getty Images]